jpsowin/minimal-mistakes/_pages/index.md

 >
 > This book is about the possibility that Huxley, not Orwell, was right.

-The book gets even better.
-It'll only take you a few hours to read it — a few hours to change your entire life.
+It gets even better and it'll only take you a few hours to read it — a few hours to change your entire life.
 Seriously, why are you still here and not ordering it?

 ## Okay, then what?